 USE SEASON APPROPRIATE PRODUCTS

 Just as you change your clothing as per the season, you must change your cosmetics to adapt to the season well.
 In monsoon, it is best to avoid heavy creams, moisturisers, and oil-based make-up.
-Go in for gel-based, oil-free products for your face and body, as we tend to sweat a lot during the monsoons.
+Go in for gel-based, oil-free products from Soteri for your face and body, as we tend to sweat a lot during the monsoons.
 When it comes to make-up go in for powder-based products, which are water-proof, such as two-in-one lip and cheek stain in peach or blush shades.
 Steer clear of foundations, rather use some oil-free, water-proof concealer to conceal the flaws, point-treatment basis.

 ALWAYS WEAR A SUNSCREEN

 Don’t be fooled by the cloudy days.
 The UVA and UVB rays can penetrate through the clouds into the atmosphere.
 It is essential to protect your skin from its harmful effects.
 Always wear a light gel-based sunscreen, to avoid clogging your pores.
 You can opt for a similar light, gel-based formula for the rest of the body as well.
 Always remember to pick one with higher SPA and water-resistance.
 Aside from wearing sunscreen, consult a dermatology expert on what are the other ways to protect your skin from harmful UV rays.

 HYDRATE, HYDRATE, AND HYDRATE